sandeepjain2015/graph_dashboard_widget/readme.txt

 ![PHP Version](https://img.shields.io/badge/php-7.0%2B-blue.svg)
 [![License](https://img.shields.io/badge/license-GPL--2.0--or--later-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.html)

-> Example block scaffolded with Create Block tool.
+> Custom dashboard graph widget with gutunburg library .

 ## Description

-Graph Dashboard Widget is a WordPress plugin that demonstrates how to create a custom block using the Create Block tool.
+Graph Dashboard Widget is a WordPress plugin that demonstrates how to create a custom widget using the gutunburg library.
 It adds a dashboard widget with a graph visualization to the WordPress dashboard.

 ## Features